 Statute of Limitations: How Time Limits Can Impact Your Claim

-Every state has statutes of limitations laws that give injured victims a specific amount of time to file a lawsuit to seek compensation for damages.
+Every state has statutes of limitations laws that give injured people a specific amount of time to file a lawsuit to seek compensation for damages.
 These laws vary and depend on the type of lawsuit you’re filing.
-The state of Alabama allows a victim exactly two years to file a lawsuit for a personal injury claim, according to Code of Alabama section 6-2-38.
+The state of Alabama allows a person exactly two years to file a lawsuit for a personal injury claim, according to Code of Alabama section 6-2-38.

 Those injured due to the negligent actions of another person must file within those two years.
 If you miss the deadline, chances of receiving compensation for damages are slim to none.